Laura Liswood: Career

 From 1992-1996, as director of the Women's Leadership Project, Liswood identified global leadership contributions by women heads of state.
 She interviewed 15 current and former women presidents and prime ministers, which is chronicled in her book and video documentary, Women World Leaders (1996, 2007 and 2009, HarperCollins).
 Her quest was to find out what it would take for a woman to become President of the United States.

+In August 1996, she co-founded the Council of Women World leaders with President Vigdís Finnbogadóttir of Iceland.
+It is the only organization in the world dedicated to women heads of state and government.

 In 1997, Liswood co-founded The White House Project, which is dedicated to electing a woman to political office.
 Her work with women presidents and prime ministers was the inspiration for the Project, which seeks to change the cultural message in the United States about women as leaders.

+In 2000, the U.S. Secretary of Defense appointed her to a three-year term on the Defense Advisory Committee on Women in the Services (DACOWITS).

 In 2001, Liswood was named Managing Director, Global Leadership and Diversity for Goldman Sachs, a premier global investment bank.
 Then from 2002 to 2015, Liswood held the position of Senior Advisor at Goldman Sachs, a global investment bank.